libra2org/libra2-core/crates/libra2/homebrew/README.md

   end

   # Currently must compile with the same rustc version specified in the
-  # root Cargo.toml file of aptos-core (currently it is pegged to Rust
+  # root Cargo.toml file of libra2-core (currently it is pegged to Rust
   # v1.64).
 In the future if it becomes compatible with the latest Rust
   # toolchain, we can remove the use of rustup-init, replacing it with a
   # depends_on "rust" => :build